error56/cbt/README.md

 - **Layered Handler Architecture**: User-defined and system handler prioritization
 - **Filesystem Virtualization**: Isolated virtual filesystem
 - **Anti-Evasion Measures**: Stealth execution environment

+## Examples

+The `examples/` directory contains small demonstration programs that showcase CBT possibilities.
+The included examples cover:

+- minimal C programs used to validate translation correctness,
+- tests for a subset of system calls currently supported by CBT,
+- simple applications illustrating instrumentation and resource virtualization.

+**Note:** CBT does not implement the full system-call set yet.
+For maximum compatibility when building and running the examples, it is recommended to:

+- **statically link** all test programs,
+- compile them using **musl-gcc**, which minimizes external dependencies and ensures that binaries run correctly inside CBT’s virtualized environment.